CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### **[ESLint](https://eslint.org)**

-ESLint is a static code analysis tool for identifying problematic patterns or code that doesn't adhere to certain guidelines or standards in order to maintain code quality and consistency within a codebase.
+ESLint is a static code analysis tool for identifying problematic patterns or code that don't adhere to certain guidelines or standards in order to maintain code quality and consistency within a codebase.
 For the most part, the Assemblyline's frontend uses standard rulesets written by the React community.

 - **Vite integration**: ESLint was not integrated with Vite runtime to preserve its fast response time during development.
 To view all the warnings and errors on the frontend's code, execute he `yarn eslint .` command.